 1 Tbsp Organic Coconut Oil (The kind you cook with)

 The recipe is equal parts beeswax and coconut oil, so you can adjust according to how much you need to make.
-I also added a drop of cooking peppermint oil.
+I also added a drop of peppermint oil.

 On the stove, place a small pot with water and begin to heat.
 On top of the pot you can place a glass bowl. this creates a double boiler if you don’t have one.
 Slowly melt the beeswax and coconut oil together.
 Add a drop or 2 of peppermint oil (optional).